 Accounts for approximately 80-85% of all strokes.
 Blood supply to the brain comes directly from the heart and is pumped up into the brain through blood vessels called arteries.
-Obstruction of blood flow with a blood clot within an artery supplying brain is the most common cause of ischemic stroke.
+Obstruction of blood flow with a blood clot within an artery supplying the brain is the most common cause of ischemic stroke.
 Arteries can become hard with aging and sometimes has plaque buildup (or atherosclerosis) within the vessel walls (think of it as rust within a pipe).
 Plaques within the arteries can cause the formation of blood clots.
-During an ischemic stroke blood clots may either form directly within the arteries inside the brain, or sometimes blood clots form along the arteries in the neck (two carotids arteries at the front and 2 vertebral arteries), which then dislodges (breaks off) and travel into the brain to block an artery causing a stroke.
-In other circumstances, clots may form within the heart itself (often associated with an irregular heartbeat called atrial fibrillation), and then travel throughout of the heart within the arteries to the brain.
+During an ischemic stroke blood clots may either form directly within the arteries inside the brain or sometimes blood clots form along the arteries in the neck (two carotids arteries at the front and 2 vertebral arteries), which then dislodges (breaks off) and travel into the brain to block an artery causing a stroke.
+In other circumstances, clots may form within the heart itself (often associated with an irregular heartbeat called atrial fibrillation), and then travel throughout the heart within the arteries to the brain.
 When it eventually blocks a blood vessel in the brain an ischemic stroke would occur.

 The formation of a clot within the blood vessels is called thrombosis.
 A clot within the heart or within an artery in the neck, that dislodges and travel into the brain to cause stroke is called an embolus

 B) Hemorrhagic stroke:

 Refers to bleeding in and around the brain, and accounts for 15-20% of all strokes.
 As with ischemic (non-bleeding) strokes, brain hemorrhages leads to the death of the brain cells in the affected area.

 There are 2 main types of hemorrhagic strokes, usually caused by the defects in the structure of the blood vessels.